Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Conclusion and Future Works

 \section{Conclusion and Future Works}

 In this paper, we presented SOPPI, a novel method that interweaves SVGD updates into MPPI, combining the benefits of SVGD's explicit optimization with reduced particles and MPPI's general computational simplicity.
-We performed a range of experiments including a cart-pole swing up, a block pushing task, and a two dimensional walking task, all demonstrating SOPPI's efficacy compared to baseline MPPI.
-Specifically, the SVGD updates within SOPPI optimized the noise typical in MPPI applications to generate an improved performance over baseline MPPI, even when in some cases where SOPPI had less particles than MPPI.
-With these results, we demonstrated that SOPPI effectively increases either the algorithm's performance, particle efficiency, or both, over baseline MPPI, paving the way for future works with higher-dimension systems.
+We performed a range of experiments including a cart-pole swing up, a block pushing task, and a two dimensional walking task, all demonstrating SOPPI's efficacy compared to MPPI \cite{7487277}, Stein MPC \cite{lambert2020stein}, and SVG-MPPI \cite{honda2024stein}.
+Specifically, the SVGD updates within SOPPI optimized the noise typical in MPPI applications to generate an improved performance, even in some cases where SOPPI operated at lower particle counts.
+SOPPI was also able to handle environments with noise and instability better than other state of the algorithms, and even an entirely out of distribution environment to climb stairs.
+With these results, we demonstrated that SOPPI effectively increases the algorithm's performance and/or particle efficiency over other methods, paving the way for future works with higher-dimension systems.

 In the future, we intend to expand this algorithm threefold.
-First, we plan to implement SVGD updates over a longer sub-horizon, instead of just a single step.
-Ideally, we will find an effective tradeoff between computational complexity and improved sampling efficiency.
-Secondarily, we intend to expand this work to new developments in differentiable simulators, including NVIDIA Warp \cite{warp2022} and Brax \cite{brax2021github} which would simplify our requirements for differentiable dynamics.
-Lastly, we aim to implement this work on more systems, specifically, higher dimensional walkers and real-world systems, such as the Agility Robotics Digit.
+First, we intend to expand this work to new developments in differentiable simulators, including NVIDIA Warp \cite{warp2022}, Newton \cite{The_Newton_Contributors_Newton_GPU-accelerated_physics_2025} and Brax \cite{brax2021github} which would simplify our requirements for differentiable dynamics.
+We also aim to explore further the multi-modal action search, identifying modalities explicitly, rather than implicitly, to further improve sample efficiency.
+Lastly, we aim to implement this work on more systems, specifically, higher dimensional walkers and real-world systems, such as the Agility Robotics Digit and Unitree G1.
 In cases such as these, we additionally hope to implement multiple gaits and demonstrate abilities to switch between them, for example, a standing and walking gait, which would hold itself well to real-world applications.